CorFrederickx/EULawScraper/README.md

 When working on a Unix based system, scheduling can be done by adding a cron job to your crontab file.
 To edit your crontab file, first run `crontab -e`, then use the following line to run your file daily at 3AM: `0 3 * * * /usr/bin/python3 /path/to/your/run_daily.py`

+## Testing

+The `tests` folder includes unit tests implemented with `pytest`.
+Each supported website has its own dedicated test script.

+To isolate tests from live web content, HTTP requests are mocked using the `responses` library, while Selenium WebDriver interactions are simulated with `MagicMock`.
+Instead of fetching real pages, local HTML and PDF files stored in the fixtures folder are loaded to represent search results pages.
+Tests then verify that metadata extraction or document URL collection behave as expected.
+The test for [EUR-Lex](https://eur-lex.europa.eu/advanced-search-form.html) for example can be run from the command line as follows: `pytest tests/test_eurlex.py --maxfail=1 --disable-warnings -q`

+To validate if the scraper code adapts correctly to potential site modifications, update the URLs the test scripts and their corresponding search results pages in the fixture files.

 ## Good to Know

 - The European Environment Agency's website loads content dynamically.
 To handle this, the scraper uses [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/).
 When the scraper runs, it will automatically launch a Chrome browser instance to navigate and extract the necessary data.